signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 * Create a vector of $\lambda$ values to test by (1) generating a vector of 20 *decreasing* and uniformly spaced numbers from `log(lam0)` to 1 and then (2) calculating $e^x$ with each of the previously generated values as $x$.
 You should obtain a vector where entries 1 and 5 are respectively 103.21 and 38.89.

+Finally, we need to initialize some data structures to store the results of our computations.

 * Initialize a data frame `results` with three columns: `lambda`, `rank`, and `rmse`, where the `lambda` column is equal to the previously generated sequence of values of $\lambda$ to test.
 Initialize a list `fits` as well to store the results of alternating least squares for each value of $\lambda$.

-* Write a RMSE function to calculate the [root-mean-square error](https://en.wikipedia.org/wiki/Root-mean-square_deviation) between two vectors.

-Now, we're ready to try using ALS for varying values of $\lambda$.
-In order to reduce computation time and find a low-dimensionality solution, we will constrain the rank of $\textbf{D}$ to a maximum of 30.
+We are now ready to impute the training data with alternating least squares.
+For each value of $\lambda$, we will obtain as a result of `softImpute()` factor scores for every movie and every user.
+As described above, we can then use those to *impute* the ratings in the test set and calculate a corresponding RMSE to evaluate the quality of the imputation in order to determine the optimal amount of regularization.

 * Iterate through the calculated values of $\lambda$.
 For each one, do the following:

 	* Use `softImpute()` with the current value of $\lambda$ to calculate a singular value decomposition of the scaled sparse ratings matrix.
-Set `rank.max=30` to restrict solutions to a maximum rank of 30 and `maxit=1000` to control the number of iterations allowed.
+In order to reduce computation time and find a low-dimensionality solution, constrain the rank of $\textbf{D}$ to a maximum of 30. `rank.max=30` to restrict solutions to a maximum rank of 30 and `maxit=1000` to control the number of iterations allowed.
 For all but the first call of `softImpute()`, pass into the `warm.start` parameter the *previous* result of calling `softImpute()` to reduce the required computation time via a "warm start".
 Read the documentation for details on what these parameters mean.

 	* Calculate the *rank* of the solution by (1) rounding the values of the diagonal matrix of the resulting decomposition, stored in `$d`, to 4 decimal places and (2) calculating the number of nonzero entries.